-- AF734D

-- 4. Install the front bumper and front fender panel (see Section 8).

-- 5. Install the front rack (see Section 8).

-- 6. Fill the cooling system with the recommended amount of antifreeze.
+- 4. Install the front bumper and front fender panel. - 5.
+Install the front rack. - 6.
+Fill the cooling system with the recommended amount of antifreeze.
 Check for leakage. - 7.
 Connect the fan wiring to the main wiring harness.

-Hoses/Thermostat (500/650 H1/700 EFI)
+Hoses/Thermostat (Liquid Cooled Models)

-- 1. Drain approximately one qt of coolant from the cooling system. - 2.
+- 1. Drain approximately one quart of coolant from the cooling system. - 2.
 Remove the two cap screws securing the thermostat housing to the cylinder head.
 Account for an O-ring and a thermostat.

-■ NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessarv.

 - 1. Inspect the thermostat for corrosion, wear, or spring damage. - 2.
-Using the following procedure, inspect the thermostat for proper operation. - A. Suspend the thermostat in a container filled with water. - B. Heat the water and monitor the temperature with a thermometer. - C. The thermostat should start to open at $73.5-76.5^{\circ}$ C (164-170° F) on the 500/650 H1 and 80.5-83.5° C (177-182° F) on the 700 EFI. - D. If the thermostat does not open, it must be replaced. - 3.
+Using the following procedure, inspect the thermostat for proper operation.

+- A. Suspend the thermostat in a container filled with water. - B. Heat the water and monitor the temperature with a thermometer. - C. The thermostat should start to open at 73.5-76.5° C (164-170° F) on the 500/H1 Models and 80.5-83.5° C (177-182° F) on the 700 EFI. - D. If the thermostat does not open, it must be replaced. - 3.
 Inspect all coolant hoses, connections, and clamps for deterioration, cracks, and wear.

-■ NOTE: All coolant hoses and clamps should be replaced every four years or 4000 miles.
+■NOTE: All coolant hoses and clamps should be replaced every four years or 4000 miles.

 - 1. Place the thermostat and O-ring into the thermostat housing; then secure the thermostat housing to the cylinder head with the two cap screws. - 2.
 Install the crossover coolant hose onto the water pump and engine water inlet.
-Secure with the two hose clamps.

-- 3. Slide the upper hose onto the thermostat housing and radiator.
+Secure with the two hose clamps. - 3.
+Slide the upper hose onto the thermostat housing and radiator.
 Secure with the two hose clamps. - 4.
 Install the lower coolant hose onto the water pump housing and radiator.
 Secure with the two hose clamps. - 5.
 Fill the cooling system with the recommended amount of antifreeze.
 Check for leakage.